Research in Sociology at Newcastle is on an upward trajectory

-Research in Sociology at Newcastle University is on an upward trajectory evidenced by the production of high quality publications, engagement in major academic and policy debates, and our driving forward a number of interdisciplinary research agendas.
+Evidence for this is based on the production of high quality publications, engagement in major academic and policy debates and our driving forward of interdisciplinary research agendas

-Our broad research aims are:
+Our broad research aims are to:

 The School also hosts other cross-School (and Faculty) research groups, where membership spans disciplines.

 Postgraduate numbers in Sociology have risen substantially since 2001 and we have been very successful in obtaining numerous funded PhDs.
 These include ESRC CASE Studentships and 1+3 and 3 Studentships.

 In addition we run an MA in Sociology and Social Research which has ESRC recognition and helps feed into a thriving postgraduate culture.

 We also have a strong stake in the new MA in Latin American Interdisciplinary Studies, run jointly with the School of Modern Languages.

 For further information about our research activities download our brochure Research for the Real World (PDF: 1.2MB).